 While nursing offers some compelling advantages for men, it doesn’t come without a few challenges.
 Chief among these are the misconceptions male nurses still have to dispel.

-On the most basic level, men have been stereotyped as lacking the compassion and empathy necessary for nursing care.
+On the most basic level, men have been stereotyped as lacking the caregiving traits like compassion and empathy necessary for nursing.
 (Male nurses past and present put the lie to this notion.)
 Or that they chose nursing only because they couldn’t hack it in medical school.

 “We are not doctor wannabes,” Hamilton says.
 “Every male nurse I know went into nursing because he wanted to be a nurse.”